Bold Cover Letter Tips for Executives

-- Being long-winded.
+- Long-winded details.
 Less is more when recruiters are short on time.

 - Fluffy superlatives like ‘excellent, outstanding, super, amazing’.
 In a cover letter, these words are a lot weaker than they sound.
 Let your results do the talking for you.

 - Addressing the letter “Dear Sir or Madam”.
 Archaic and unappreciated.
 Find a name and address it the person directly for each application.